igraph/python-igraph/doc/source/tutorials/shortest_paths/shortest_paths.rst

 .. _get_all_shortest_paths: https://igraph.org/python/doc/api/igraph._igraph.GraphBase.html#get_all_shortest_paths
 .. |get_all_shortest_paths| replace:: :meth:`get_all_shortest_paths`

-This example will demonstrate how to find the shortest distance between two vertices on a weighted and unweighted graph.
+This example demonstrates how to find the shortest distance between two vertices on a weighted and unweighted graph.

 To find the shortest path or distance between two nodes, we can use |get_shortest_paths|_.
 If we're only interested in counting the unweighted distance, then we can do the following: